 - Excellent communication skills (written and verbal).

-- Knowledge of terminology used to describe certain disabilities and awareness of cultural and political issues pertaining to various populations and to various disabilities.
+- Knowledge of terminology used to describe certain disabilities and awareness of cultural issues pertaining to populations with disabilities.

 - CWICs must be accustomed to managing multiple tasks effectively.